YunoHost/doc/app_baikal.md

 Add a new agenda with type "Network" and "CalDAV"

-The new URL to add is :
+The new URL to add is:

 https://domain.org/baikal/cal.php/calendars/username/default